Updated: March 20th, 2022

 If beer is your thing, you’re going to love Calgary.
 There are roughly 60 breweries in Calgary, many of which are located in popular places such as Inglewood, 17th Avenue, downtown, and more.
 It doesn’t matter if you’re into dark stouts, sours, IPAs, or blondes, there’s something for everyone here.

-Banff National Park is an absolute must-visit for anyone travelling to Alberta.
+Not only is Banff the most popular place to visit in Alberta, it’s also one of the top attractions in all of Canada.
 With so much incredible scenery in Canada, there’s a reason why Banff National Park is the most visited park in the country.
 Just over an hour’s drive from Calgary, we never tire of visiting this beautiful slice of Western Canada.
+Simply driving around Banff, walking the streets, and enjoying the views is enough to make it an unforgettable experience.
+We’ll list some of the top attractions below but for more information, check out our guide to the best things to do in Banff.

 Although Banff National Park is famous for its natural landscapes, the town of Banff is also famous for its spectacular look and setting.
 Surrounded by mountains, this is quite possibly one of the most picturesque towns in the world.
 It’s also home to many hotels and delicious restaurants, as well as plenty of shopping, museums, hiking trails, and more.